ChrisChoi123/MKS21X-FinalProject/README.md

 1/4 Created a rotateSide() method that rotate the stickers of a single side when a clockwise turn is applied.
 This is the first out of 2 private methods that will be used for a complete rotate layer method.

-1/5 Successfully created the rotate method that performs a single clockwise rotation of a side.
+1/5 Successfully created the rotate method that performs a clockwise rotation of a layer of the puzzle.
 It required 4 private methods, getSidesAdjacent() and getValuesSurrounding and cycleArray() which were helper functions for rotateAround().
 Finally, the rotate() method used 2 helpers, the rotateSide() from yesterday and rotateAround().
 Together, these two methods perform the necessary arrangement of the data that correctly visualizes a 90 degree turn.